-Copyright is a form of statutory protection provided to original works of authorship fixed in a tangible medium of expression, including literary, musical, dramatic, choreographic, pictorial, graphic and sculptural, motion picture and audio visual, sound recordings and architectural works.
+Copyright is the form of statutory protection provided to original works of authorship fixed in a tangible medium of expression, including literary, musical, dramatic, choreographic, pictorial, graphic and sculptural, motion picture and audio visual, sound recordings, and architectural works.
 Copyright does not protect facts or ideas.

-In the United States, you must register your copyright with the U.S. Copyright Office in order to file a lawsuit to enforce copyright in federal court, meaning you must file an application for registration before you can sue someone for infringing your copyright, even if the infringement has already occurred.
+In the United States, you must register your copyright with the U.S. Copyright Office in order to file a lawsuit to enforce copyright in federal court.
+This means you must file an application for registration before you can sue someone for infringing your copyright, even if the infringement has already occurred.